Mansize Rooster

-"Mansize Rooster" is a song by Supergrass, released as the second single from their debut album I Should Coco.
-It reached number 20 in the UK Singles Chart, remaining on the chart for three weeks.
-Like its predecessor "Caught by the Fuzz", "Mansize Rooster" was originally limited to 500 copies as a 7-inch vinyl-only, Backbeat Records release, although pressings are believed to have been made since.
-The B-side remained to be "Sitting Up Straight", but the songs sound slightly different and have different runtimes to their present-day versions.
-The Backbeat vinyl it was primarily issued on was also green.
-The song is used in the movie Casper: A Spirited Beginning and is included in its soundtrack.
+"Mansize Rooster" is a song by English rock band Supergrass, released as the second single from their debut album, I Should Coco (1995).
+It reached number 20 on the UK Singles Chart, remaining on the chart for three weeks.

+Like its predecessor "Caught by the Fuzz", "Mansize Rooster" was originally released in 1994 as a limited-run 7-inch vinyl-only release on Backbeat Records.
+There were two pressings of 500 copies on Backbeat; the first pressing was on lime green vinyl and the second pressing was on translucent grass-green vinyl.
+Both sides of the original Backbeat 7" feature the original demo versions and were subsequently re-recorded when the band signed to EMI/Parlophone Records later in 1994.

 It was played as Supergrass' first ever live television performance on The Word in 1995.
+The song is used in the film Casper: A Spirited Beginning and is included in its soundtrack.